dmfrodrigues/feup-aeda/README.md

 - [ ] Show to a driver a list of his services

 #### Services
-- [ ] A service includes a list of predicted actions: load, unload and travel (and each of the actions has an expected time range, and real time range)
 - [ ] Allocate services to trucks and drivers in the most efficient way (less expenses):
-- To the driver with the least qualifications
 - To the driver with the least salary (if drivers have different salaries)
 - To the truck that has the lowest expenses
-- To the truck that has traveled the least
-- [ ] When a driver arrives to a place, he needs to have someone's contact for loading/unloading, which might or might not be the client for whom the service is being made
+- [x] When a driver arrives to a place, he needs to have someone's contact for loading/unloading, which might or might not be the client for whom the service is being made
 - [ ] Issue payment bills when a service is introduced
 - [ ] List of completed services and future services